-Opisthorchiasis is infection with 1 of 2 species of the liver fluke Opisthorchis, which is acquired by eating infected raw or undercooked fish.
+Opisthorchiasis is infection with Opisthorchis viverrini (Southeast Asian liver fluke) or O. felineus (cat liver fluke), which are acquired by eating infected raw or undercooked fish.

-Opisthorchiasis occurs in cats and dogs in eastern and central Europe, Siberia, and parts of Asia, such as Thailand and Cambodia.
+Opisthorchiasis due to O. viverrini occurs mainly in northeast Thailand, Laos, and Cambodia; O. felineus occurs mainly in Europe and Asia, including the former Soviet Union.
 The life cycle of Opisthorchis requires both snails and fish.
 Human disease resembles clonorchiasis and is acquired by eating raw or undercooked freshwater fish that contains infectious metacercariae (encysted stage).
 After ingestion, metacercariae excyst and ascend through the ampulla of Vater into the biliary ducts, where they attach to the mucosa and mature.
 Adult flukes grow to 5 to 10 mm by 1 to 2 mm (O. viverrini) or 7 to 12 mm by 2 to 3 mm (O. felineus).

 Praziquantel 25 mg/kg po tid for 2 days is the treatment of choice.

 Infection can be prevented by cooking freshwater fish.

 Last full review/revision July 2013 by Richard D. Pearson, MD